 Marketers can target users on the search network by the keyword they use, their geographical location, language, and device.
 You can also target people through retargeting or ‘remarketing’ as Google calls it.

 Google’s targeting options are more limited than Facebook.

 Facebook offers scarily detailed targeting options.
 Want to advertise to 25 to 45-year-old males, earning $100k or more, that like video games, own their own home, have no debt, and living within a few block radius of Manhattan?

 Google Adwords is a better choice for advertising to users near the end of their buying process.
 Bidding on keywords such as “Digital Marketing Agency” will target people looking for an agency.
 Users typing “Digital Marketing” into Google could be looking for an explanation of the term.
 They will want the Wikipedia answer or a general overview of what digital marketing is.
 “Best digital marketing agency” or “buy digital marketing services in London” are much better terms to bid on.

 If you have a service or product to offer that your potential audience does not know about, then Facebook Ads are the clear winner for conversions.
 Your ads can be tailored to appeal to different demographics, devices, locations and other targeting options to maximise sales of your offer.

-For driving traffic to a blog post or article, Facebook Ads are arguably better than Adwords.
+To drive traffic to a blog post or article that isn't let's say “SEO-friendly”, Facebook Ads are better than Adwords.
 The visual nature of Facebook's advertising platform means you can create tempting images and headlines that get people reading, clicking, and buying

 Interested in trying PPC for your business?
 Get in touch and find out how we can help you with Facebook Ads and Adwords campaign design, creation, and management.